Shigeru Ishiba: Appointment and first cabinet

-2024 general election and Second Cabinet
+2024 general election and second cabinet

+Ishiba announces a snap general election for 27 October, 1 October 2024.

 On 9 October, Ishiba dissolved the House of Representatives in preparation for the general election on 27 October.
-On the same day, the LDP decided to pull its endorsement of 12 politicians implicated in the slush fund scandal, and would not allow them to be elected via proportional representation should they lose in their single seat constituencies.
+Ishiba argued that it was "important for the new administration to be judged by the people as soon as possible."
+On the same day, the LDP decided to pull its endorsement of 12 politicians implicated in the slush fund scandal, and would not allow them to be elected via proportional representation should they lose in their single-seat constituencies.
 Ishiba indicated that the party would resume support for the politicians if they win reelection.
 Other politicians who have been disciplined by the party over the slush fund scandal would also not be allowed to run on the LDP's proportional representation list.

 Despite these measures, LDP still faced its most serious defeat since the 2009 election, with 68 seats lost and therefore its majority in the Diet.
-On the next day, Ishiba expressed his intention to remain as Prime Minister despite the election results.
-Commentators noted that his decision for the snap election election may jeopardize his leadership, as rising inflation and a funding scandal threaten his LDP's majority, prompting potential alliances with smaller parties amid growing economic concerns.
+The next day, Ishiba expressed his intention to remain as prime minister despite the election results.
+Commentators noted that his decision for the snap election may jeopardize his leadership, as rising inflation and a funding scandal threaten his LDP's majority, prompting potential alliances with smaller parties amid growing economic concerns.

 On 11 November, Ishiba was reelected as prime minister of a minority government during a session of the Diet, after winning a total of 221 votes from both the first and second rounds, defeating Yoshihiko Noda of the Constitutional Democratic Party of Japan, who secured only 160 votes, following a second round runoff vote.
 Hours before the Diet assembled, Ishiba's first cabinet resigned, thus resulting in him making an effort to launch a second cabinet.
 However, it was agreed that his cabinet would mostly remain the same.
 Ishiba's re-election would also mark the first time in 30 years that any Japanese prime minister needed a runoff vote.